 How do I restore overgrown fruit trees or hedges?

-If you want to take on complex pruning jobs — such as restoring fruit trees or shaping hedges — it makes sense to get a good book on the subject.
+If you want to take on complex pruning jobs — such as restoring fruit trees or shaping hedges — it makes sense to consult a detailed reference on the subject.
 I recommend The Pruning Book by Lee Reich.

 When should I call a professional?